JuanTarrio/rebvo/README.md

 REBVO has been developed using QT creator, so a project file is provided in the main folder.
 Also a makefile is provided on the main directory for 64bit machines.

-For x86 and ARM compile using (on the root directory):
+For x86 compile using (on the root directory):

 make

-For AMD64 compile using (on the root directory):
+For 64bit desktop use:

+make REBVOFLAGS=-m64

+for ARM:

-make
+make REBVOFLAGS='-mtune=cortex-a15 -mfpu=neon'

 #### Compile using NE10